Jirka-Mayer/BachelorThesis/thesis-text.md

 | 2          | 0.27              |
 | 3          | 0.24              |

-It seems that training on randomly generated data is better than training on real-world data.
+It seems that training on synthetic data is better than training on real-world data.
 But looking at the experiment 3, we see that the best approach is to combine both approaches.
-Random data is probably better than real-world data simply because all the tokens are represented equally.
-The language model might help us, but only in very specific ambiguous circumstances.
-Our model still makes a lot of mistakes for a language model to be helpful.
+Synthetic data is probably better than real-world data simply because all the tokens are represented equally.
+The discussion on language model is more complicated and is explored [in a separate section](#123).

-I wanted to note here, that when I was annotating the evaluation dataset, I already had a model trained (from experiment 3) and used it to speed up the annotation process.
-I noticed, that the model didn't make mistakes in places I would expect it to do.
-Specifically, when there is a key signature with bass cleff and one sharp, this sharp has always the pitch `2`.
-The model correctly classified the pitch even though the sharp symbol was written incorrectly by the writer.
-It seems that the network indeed learned this feature from the real-world incipits from the PrIMuS dataset.

-    find image of that place with comparison of individual experiment predictions (01 correct (hopefully), 02 wrong (hopefully), 03 correct)

 In [section xyz](#xyz) we proposed a set of metrics, intended to give us insight into the mistakes the model makes: